-- 1. The type and amount of financial assistance needed for each community is determined: - 2.
-The sources and spending limits for all Fiscal Year 2018 CWSRF funds are identified; and - 3.
-The CWSRF funds are allocated among the projects, consistent with the amount available and the financial assistance needed.
+- 1. Determine the eligibility and amount of financial assistance needed for each community; - 2.
+Identify the funding sources and spending limits for all CWSRF funds; - 3.
+Allocate the CWSRF project funds such that grant and loan availability are not exceeded while meeting the financial assistance of each funded project.